 Sarah Beeny and her family are moving away from London

-"Then, when my father had a stroke in January 2018, it made me realise that as he becomes frailer, I need to be around more."
-The family moved to the 220-acre sheep farm in Somerset, where they plan to build their next dream home and live their new adventure in the countryside.
-They bought the property last August, but Sarah has been commuting to London for work and has been reluctant to let go of the home they moved into on their eldest son Billy’s first birthday.
+The family moved to the 220-acre sheep farm in Somerset after buying the property in August 2018, but Sarah has been commuting to London for work and has been reluctant to let go of the home they moved into on their eldest son Billy’s first birthday.

-Billy, now 14, was then joined by younger brothers Charlie, 13, Raffy, ten, and nine-year-old Laurie.
+Billy, now 15, was then joined by younger brothers Charlie, 14, Raffy, 11, and ten-year-old Laurie.
 "In summer, there would be 12 toddlers out there playing in the paddling pool," Sarah told us, gesturing outside to the expanse of lawn surrounded by bushy shrubs.
 "I could spend time with them and still be up in Oxford Street for work in 25 minutes.
 "This house has been the beating heart of our extended family and I even imagined having our grandchildren here."

 Their home started out as a two-up, two-down gardener's cottage serving a larger house that has long since been demolished.
 "We bought it for its extraordinary garden and, as the family grew, we extended," said Sarah.
 "We did three building projects in all – a kitchen, bedrooms and then we dug out an enormous basement with a games room and two guest en-suite bedrooms."
 The turning point came last year, when Sarah started to question whether her boys were getting the right education for their needs.